marcpaterno/spack_retreat/Spack-1.0/high-impact-changes-1.0.md

 * This could be _very_ good for us.

 * It could also stop us in our tracks.
+Specifically, if the new paradigm is too rigid, it may prevent us using system libraries compatibly built with the system compiler in conjunction with libraries and applications built with a different compiler.

 ## Migrate Package Recipes to Their Own Repository